 How often do you need to obtain insights to make decisions?

 Very often.
 Deadlines are becoming shorter because the industry is changing so quickly.
-Sometimes you don’t have the time to be as curious as you might like, and you have to balance the strategy of your business and the volume of insight.
+Sometimes you don’t have the time to be as curious as you might like, and you have to balance the strategy of your business and the volume of quality insight.
 You need to be discerning.
 And that’s why having great systems and great agency partners, together with a high-quality internal insights team, can do wonderful things, because you have the experience, intuition, and knowledge of an industry or a product.

 The critical thing is you have to be comfortable that the decisions you are taking for your business are the right ones, to ensure that investment is being made in the right areas.